AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-view-certain-courses.md

 * **Perpetual Certifications:**  You can add a CR or VC session courses in a certification.
 * **Recurring Certifications:** You cannot add a CR or VC session courses in a certification.

-This is a default behavior in Captivate Prime.
+This is a default behavior in Learning Manager.